JoaoPCavalcante/joaopcavalcante.github.io/_pages/about.md

 Hello there!
 Welcome to my personal website.

-I'm a theoretical physics with an interest the general relativity, conformal field theory, and integral systems.

-I’m always looking to collaborate with other researchers and expand my network and knowledge if you are interested in discussing any of my research topics, you can contact me anytime.
-As I like to post some personal projects in an educational blog format, you should feel free to check them here; For a deeper dive, you can explore more of my work on my GitHub.
+Hello and welcome!
+I'm a theoretical physicist working at the intersection of general relativity, conformal field theory, and integrable systems.
+I'm always open to new collaborations and conversations—if you'd like to discuss research, feel free to contact me anytime.
+On this site, you'll find some of my personal projects presented in a blog-style format, and for a deeper dive into the technical details, check out my GitHub.

 ![Small Figure](/images/ringdown.jpg){: .align-left width="350px"}
 ![Small Figure](/images/singularities.jpg){: .align-right width="300px"}